laiky2506/ace_resource/README.md

 ```

 ![Image](img/q2/img_004.jpg)
-Dtype of "Date" converted into datetime and column "Month" is added to the dataset.
+Dtype of "Date" is converted into DateTime and column "Month" is added to the dataset.

 ### Mutual Information
-Since FFB_Yield is the variable that we interested, it is set as label, while the rest of the variables set as features.
-Then custome function "make_mi_score" is used to determine the mutual information score of every features against the label.
+Since FFB_Yield is the variable that we are interested in, it is set as the label, while the rest of the variables are set as features.
+Then custom function "make_mi_score" is used to determine the mutual information score of every feature against the label.

 ```
 X = data[["Month","SoilMoisture","Average_Temp","Min_Temp","Max_Temp","Precipitation","Working_days","HA_Harvested"]]